mustafausama/djmusic/README.md

 ## Results documentation

-The development steps and their results are documented in the file [remote RESULTS.md](-/blob/main/djmusic/musicplatform/RESULTS.md) or [local RESULTS.md](djmusic/musicplatform/RESULTS.md)
+The development steps and their results are documented in the file [RESULTS.md](djmusic/musicplatform/RESULTS.md)

 ## App installation